tadun/chatbot-workshop/README.md

 # 🦙📚 LlamaIndex Chatbot with Google Gemini

 Build a chatbot powered by LlamaIndex that augments Google Gemini with local documents.
+Based on the chatbot described in <a href="https://blog.streamlit.io/build-a-chatbot-with-custom-data-sources-powered-by-llamaindex/">this blog post.</a>

 ## Overview of the App